JRMeyer/jrmeyer.github.io/_posts/2016-02-01-TensorFlow-Tutorial.markdown

 ### TensorFlow Variables

-Next, we define some TensorFlow variables as our parameters.
-These variables will hold the weights and biases of our neural net.
-These are the objects that define our neural net, and we can save them after they've been trained so we can reuse our neural net later.
+Next, we define some [TensorFlow variables][tfVariables] as our parameters.
+These variables will hold the weights and biases of our logistic regression and they will be continually updated during training.
+Unlike the immutable TensorFlow constants, TensorFlow variables can change their values within a session.

+This is essential for any optimization algorithm to work (we will use gradient descent).
+These variables are the objects which define the structure of our regression model, and we can save them after they've been trained so we can reuse them later.

 Variables, like all data in TensorFlow, are represented as tensors.

-Unlike our placeholders above which are essentially empty shells waiting to be fed data, [TensorFlow variables][tfVariables] need to be initialized with values.
-That's why we use **tf.random_normal** to make a normal distribution with a "mean" and "stddev" (i.e. standard deviation) to fill a tensor of shape "shape" with random values.
+However, unlike our placeholders above which are essentially empty shells waiting to be fed data, TensorFlow variables need to be initialized with values.

+That's why in the code below which initializes the variables, we use **tf.random_normal** to sample from a normal distribution to fill a tensor of shape "shape" with random values.
 Both our weights and bias term are initialized randomly and updated during training.
-We have a "1" in the shape of the bias term tensor because our neural net in this tutorial has a single output layer and no hidden layers.

 {% highlight python %}
 #################